suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 ## Next step, inform our `DatabaseContext` of this model

-In our [lesso on ef core](/lessons/cs-object-relational-mapping) we didn't have a separate file for our `DatabaseContext` however in most apps it lives in it's own file and you will find it in the `Models` folder here as well.
+In our [lesson on ef core](/lessons/cs-object-relational-mapping) we didn't have a separate file for our `DatabaseContext` however, in most apps, it lives in it's own file, and you will find it in the `Models` folder here as well.

 After this code: